SPGryphons/GryphonCTF2017-Challenges/challenges/misc/Up the Base_25/README.md

 Sanity

 ## Question
->My friend has always found that twitter was not able to fit his grandfather story with the measly 140 characters that they give.
-He recently learned about Base Encoding.
-Since twitter accepts unicode characters he decided to increase the base
+>My friend always felt that Twitter was not able to accomodate to his grandfather story with the measly 140 character limit.
+He recently learnt about Base Encoding.
+Since Twitter accepts unicode characters, he decided to increase the base.

 ### Hint
 None.